ExpressVPN vs. PureVPN 2025: Do You Value Speed or Affordability?

 Finally, each provider has a no-logs policy that’s been audited by independent companies.
 Neither provider showed any WebRTC leaks, and each successfully masked our IP address during DNS leak testing.

 One of the most notable differences is their server networks.
-PureVPN boasts over 6,000 servers in over 65+ countries.
+PureVPN boasts 6,000+ servers in 65+ countries.
 ExpressVPN doesn’t advertise how many servers it has, but it has them in 105 countries — significantly more than PureVPN.
 This could be important if you need to make it look like you’re in a specific country.

 The VPN protocols are the other major difference.
-We’ll touch on this more later, but ExpressVPN performs quite a bit better than PureVPN in our speed tests, and some of this performance may be due to its custom Lightway protocol.
+ExpressVPN performs quite a bit better than PureVPN in our speed tests, and some of this performance may be due to its custom Lightway protocol.
 Lightway was created for a faster and more secure experience.
-PureVPN offers OpenVPN, IPsec/IKEv2, and WireGuard, which are all still strong protocols.
+PureVPN offers OpenVPN, IPsec/IKEv2, and WireGuard, all of which remain strong protocols.

 Our Pick